mongodb/docs/source/includes/access-mongorestore-collections.rst

-To restore data to a MongoDB deployment that has enabled :doc:`access control </core/authorization>`, the :authrole:`restore` role provides access to restore any database if the backup data does not include :data:`system.profile <<database>.system.profile>` collection data.
+To restore data to a MongoDB deployment that has :doc:`access control
+</core/authorization>` enabled, the :authrole:`restore` role provides
+access to restore any database if the backup data does not include :data:`system.profile <<database>.system.profile>` collection data.